Mulligan (games): Card games

 In collectible card games, a mulligan refers to the process of adjusting which cards are in a player's initial hand of cards.
 Card games have various official rules for how mulligans are performed.

 In Magic: The Gathering, a player may declare a mulligan after drawing their initial hand at the beginning of each game.
-If a player chooses to do so, that player shuffles their current hand back into their deck, draws a new hand of seven cards, then puts one card on the bottom of their library for each time they've mulliganed this game.
+If a player chooses to do so, that player shuffles their current hand back into their deck, draws a new hand of seven cards, then puts one card on the bottom of their deck for each time they've mulliganed this game.
 The player may repeat this until satisfied, or until the number of cards in their hand reaches zero.
 The mulligan process has changed drastically over the history of the game.
 The current style is known as the London mulligan, as it was first used at a Mythic Championship tournament held in London.

 Hearthstone allows players to mulligan at the start of the game by placing any number of cards in their opening hand back into their deck, each to be replaced with a random different card.
 Mulliganing one's entire hand in hopes of getting a specific card is referred to as a hard mulligan.

-In the Pokémon Trading Card Game each player needs at least one "Basic" card in their opening hand to start the game.
-If there is no Basic card in hand, the player must show their hand to their opponent, then reshuffle their deck and draw a new hand.
-If both opponents must mulligan, they each draw to seven cards.
-If only one player must mulligan, their opponent may draw up to two additional cards.
-Mulligans are repeated until each player has at least one Basic card in hand.
+In the Pokémon Trading Card Game, each player needs at least one Basic Pokémon card in their opening hand to start the game.
+If there is no Basic Pokémon card in hand, the player must reveal their hand, shuffle it into their deck and draw a new hand of seven cards.
+If both players must mulligan, each of them reveals their hand, shuffles it into their deck and draws seven cards.
+If only one player must mulligan, their opponent may draw a number of cards up to the number of mulligans they took.
+(Before EX Ruby & Sapphire, that player may draw up to 2 cards per mulligan.)
+Mulligans are repeated until each player has at least one Basic Pokémon card in hand.